Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 #### Create an SSH tunnel

-Next, you need to create an SSH tunnel between your local machine and the template VM (or student VM):
+Next, you need to create an SSH tunnel between your local computer and the template VM (or student VM):

 1. Ensure the VM is started.